kyma-project/kyma/components/function-controller/design/scaling_functions.md

 - The Function Controller did not enforce the runtime deployment `spec.Replicas` anymore and it was handled by the HPA resources.

-Later, we extended the Serverless API to include a `Scale` subresource, which allows us to directly scale the function resources through the Kubernetes API.
+Later, the Serverless API was extended by the `Scale` subresource, which allows for direct scaling of the Function resources through the Kubernetes API.

 However, there are some implementation conflicts between the two features.
 This is a design and an implementation plan to unify the UX while using Functions as scaled resources.